DimaIvanov2000/Periodic-Table-Quiz--C-/README.md

 ## How to Run

 Download the file and / or run the code on your IDE of choice (Codeblocks or DevC++ should both work).
-There are two versions of this quiz which have slightly varying functionality. "pTableOmnicodeV1.c" asks for the names derived from atomic numbers and "atomicMasses1.c" asks for the atomic masses (as outlined by a very particular table and not to any consistent number of deciml places) derived from names.
+There are two versions of this quiz which have slightly varying functionality. "pTableOmnicodeV1.c" asks for the names derived from atomic numbers and "atomicMasses1.c" asks for the atomic masses (as outlined by a very particular table and not to any consistent number of decimal places) derived from names.

 ## How to Use